onderonur/react-intersection-observer-hook/packages/react-intersection-observer-hook/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This is a simple to use React hook package for using [Insersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) declaratively.
-By using this hook, you can easily track if a component is visible or not, create lazy loading images, trigger animations on entering or leaving the viewport, implement infinite loading etc.
+This is a easy to use React hook package for using [Insersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) declaratively.
+By using this hook, you can easily track if a component is visible or not, create lazy loading images, trigger animations on entering or leaving the viewport, implement infinite scroll etc.

 **Live demo is [here](https://onderonur.github.io/react-intersection-observer-hook).**

 This package relies on [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 Browser compatibility can be seen in [here](https://caniuse.com/#feat=intersectionobserver).

 If you want to support the browsers those are not supporting it natively, you can use a [polyfill](https://www.npmjs.com/package/intersection-observer).

+## Versions

+For **React v19**, it is recommended to use versions after `v4`, since it uses [cleanup functions for refs](https://react.dev/blog/2024/12/05/react-19#cleanup-functions-for-refs).

+For older versions of React, you can stick with `v3` until you migrate to React 19.

 ## Installation